Thomas H. Bayly

-Thomas Henry Bayly (December 11, 1810 – June 23, 1856) was a nineteenth-century politician, slave owner, lawyer and judge from Virginia, and the son of Congressman Thomas M. Bayly.
+Thomas Henry Bayly (December 11, 1810 – June 23, 1856) was a United States nineteenth-century politician, slave owner, lawyer and judge from Virginia, and the son of Congressman Thomas M. Bayly.

 Early and family life

 Born at the family estate called "Mount Custis" near Drummondtown (now known as Accomac, Virginia), to then Virginia state senator and militia officer Thomas Monteagle Bayly and his wife.
-Although the senior Bayly served a term in the U.S. House of Representatives (1813-1815) during the War of 1812, he primarily operated a plantation using enslaved labor, and would also later again serve (part-time) in the Virginia House of Delegates and at the Virginia Constitutional Convention of 1829 representing Accomack County.
+Although the senior Bayly served a term in the U.S. House of Representatives (1813–1815) during the War of 1812, he primarily operated a plantation using enslaved labor, and would also later again serve (part-time) in the Virginia House of Delegates and at the Virginia Constitutional Convention of 1829 representing Accomack County.
 Young Bayly received a private education suitable to his class, and went on to study law at the University of Virginia School of Law, graduating in 1829.

-Bayley married Evelyn Harrison May (1810-1897), one of the daughters of Judge John Fitzhugh May of Petersburg, who bore daughters Anna May Bayly (1840-1860) and Evelyn May Tiffany (1851-1929).
+Bayley married Evelyn Harrison May (1810–1897), one of the daughters of Judge John Fitzhugh May of Petersburg, who bore daughters Anna May Bayly (1840–1860) and Evelyn May Tiffany (1851–1929).